All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - It seems to have finally gotten to be too much for him, as he stepped down shortly after the Marineford arc.
 When we next see him two years later, he maintains a position of lesser responsibility within the Marines, and is a great deal more relaxed and pleasant.

-- For all the Oh, Crap! and Not So Stoic moments he's had, when he actually gets involved, he turns out to be a rather brilliant strategist.
-In Marineford, he almost immediately turned a losing battle for the Marines into a damn-near complete victory by trapping the Whitebeard Pirates and allies around the bay, forcing the Marine warships in and sending powerful Artificial Humans in pushing them in the center, destroying morale by disseminating a lie about Whitebeard to his allies who had their own grudges about Gold Roger, activating a massive blockade impenetrable even to Whitebeard himself, and cut the video feed at some point after he revealed Portgas D. Ace was Gold Roger's son all so that Ace will be executed, ahead of schedule if need be given the confusion, attaining victory for the Marines.
+- The Chessmaster: When he actually gets involved, he turns out to be a rather brilliant strategist.
+In Marineford, he almost immediately turns a losing battle for the Marines into a near-victory by trapping the Whitebeard Pirates and allies around the bay, forcing the Marine warships in and sending powerful Artificial Humans in pushing them in the center, destroying morale by disseminating a lie about Whitebeard to his allies who had their own grudges about Gold Roger, activating a massive blockade impenetrable even to Whitebeard himself, and cut the video feed at some point after he reveals Portgas D. Ace is Gold Roger's son all so that Ace will be executed ahead of schedule if needed.
+In the end, the war is won by the Marines in part thanks to Sengoku's strategy.

 - Chest of Medals: His uniform is adorned with dozens of medals.
 And a purple-red honour sash from left shoulder to his right waist.